 - Revisions to the definition of “qualified wages”

 - New restrictions on the ability of eligible employers to request an advance payment of the credit

-The Taxpayer Certainty and Disaster Tax Relief Act of 2020 was enacted in late December of 2020, and it enables eligible employers to claim a refundable tax credit against the employer’s share of Social Security tax equal to 70% of the qualified wages they pay to employees after December 31, 2020, through June 30, 2021.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2020 was enacted in late December of 2020, enabling eligible employers to claim a refundable tax credit against the employer’s share of Social Security tax.
+The ERC is equal to 70% of the qualified wages paid to employees after December 31, 2020, through December 31, 2021.
 Qualified wages are limited to $10,000 per employee per calendar quarter in 2021.
 The maximum ERC available is $7,000 per employee per calendar quarter, for a total of $14,000 for the first two calendar quarters of 2021.

-Effective January 1, 2021, employers are eligible if they operate a trade or business during January 1, 2021, through June 30, 2021, and experience either of the following:
+Effective January 1, 2021, eligible employers include those that operated trade or business between January 1, 2021, and December 31, 2021, and experience either of the following: